The complete TCPA express written consent checklist

 Best practices for obtaining and managing prior express written consent

-To ensure you meet the regulatory requirements, consider implementing the following best practices:
+To help you meet the regulatory requirements, consider implementing the following best practices:

 1. Prominently disclose the consent request: Ensure that the request for consent is easy to spot and not buried in fine print.
 Use language that’s crystal clear, avoiding jargon or confusion, and present the request in a way that stands out from other information.